Positively ratioed representations: Vanishing of entropy and a systolic inequality

-\begin{proof} We will first prove the claim that there is a pair of pants $P\subset S'$ and a closed geodesic $e\in\Cmc\Gmc(P)$ so that \begin{itemize} \item $e$ has a unique self-intersection point, \item $i(e,\nu)\leq 4K_\nu(S')$, \item the three closed geodesics obtained by performing surgery to $e$ at $p$ are the three boundary components of $P$. \end{itemize} By Lemma \ref{panted systole}, it is sufficient to construct a primitive, non-simple $\bar{e}\in\Cmc\Gmc(S')$ so that $i(\bar{e},\nu)\leq 4K_\nu(S')$.
+\begin{lem} Let $\nu\in\Cmc(S)$ be a period minimizing geodesic current and $\Pmc_{\nu}(S')$ be a $\nu$-minimal pants decompositions of $S'$.
+Then there exists a pair of pants $P\subset S'$ and a closed geodesic $e\in\Cmc\Gmc(P)$ so that \begin{itemize} \item $e$ has a unique self-intersection point $p$, \item $i(e,\nu)\leq 4K_\nu(S')$, \item the three closed geodesics obtained by performing surgery to $e$ at $p$ are the three boundary components of $P$. \end{itemize} \end{lem}